qaware/worst-ui-contest/README.md

 Submission deadline: before the working day on Monday 19 May.

-*Important*: Please only submit designs that we can use in the upcoming QAtalk “Design principles and standards” (no UIs from customer projects).
+*Important*: Please only submit designs that we can use in an upcoming QAtalk (no UIs from customer projects).

 ## Voting